 INSTANT RAVA PANIYARAM

-Wash and soak thin poha in little water for 5 mins.It would have taken in almost all water. mash them .
+- Wash and soak thin poha in little water for 5 mins.It would have taken in almost all water. mash .

-Heat the special guliyappa pan on medium heat.
+- Heat the guliyappa pan on medium heat.
 Put a few drops of oil in each hollow of the pan, so that the batter does not stick to the pan.

 - The batter should be not too thick or too watery.This has to be slightly thin than idli batter,but little thick than the dosa batter.

 - Seasoning,flavoring you can add of your choice .You can add some other greens /grated carrot /sweet corn.

 - The leftover batter can be used for making dosa as it comes very great.

 - Always cook over low flame and you will get a crunchy and crisp outer while the interior of the paniyaram will be soft and spongy.

 - Serve the guliyappas immediately while they are still hot and crisp because that's when they taste the best